 And it’s not just the present and the future view which is skewed.
 There is also a completely false view of the country’s history and its main characters.

 In a careful orchestra, the heroes have been turned into villains and the villains into heroes through a controlled narrative over monopolised channels.

-I will hasten to add that this project is not aimed at correcting the historical falsification as this is the job of historians once the lid on ‘unseen narrative control’ is removed in a couple of years; say, by year 2020.
+I will hasten to add that this project is not aimed at correcting the historical falsification as this is the job of historians, particularly when the lid on ‘unseen narrative control’ is removed in a couple of years.
+Say, by year 2020.

 Kindly RT this if you can help … pic.twitter.com/AYsswQ2xTH

 — Mansoor Ali Khan (@_Mansoor_Ali) October 31, 2016